 Just as Otavalo is famous for its textiles, many of the nearby villages and towns are famous for their own particular crafts.
 In Cotacachi, the center of Ecuador’s leather industry, polished calf skins perfume the air.
 In San Antonio de Ibarra, where the local specialty is woodcarving, the main street is stacked high with statues of intoxicated monks, picture frames, and furniture.

-Andean Lakes and Hiking around Otavalo
+Andean Lakes, Volcanoes, and Trekking & Hiking around Otavalo

 In addition to a nearby waterfall, Las Cascadas de Peguche just a few minutes north of Otavalo, there are a number of pleasant lakes jaround ust outside Otavalo by which you can pass a lazy afternoon or an action filled hike up a volcano.
 The larger Imbabura region, sprinkled with mountain lakes, provides great opportunities for horseback riding, mountain biking, sailing, trekking, and climbing.
 Excellent horseback riding excursions are offered by several haciendas in the area.
 Popular hikes include Lagunas de Mojanda, Laguna Cuicocha, Volcan Imbabura, and Pinan Lake and Apuela hot springs in the Cotacachi-Cayapas Ecological Reserve.
 Here’s an excellent ebook that details hiking these spectacular routes.

 A visit to Otavalo without a visit to Lago San Pablo would be a shame.
 The lake is formed by a depression between towering volcanoes on all sides and indigenous and mestizo populations live around the lake.
 There are several excellent restaurants and hotels around Lago San Pablo that provide a picturesque alternative to Otavalo, and is located just ten minutes south of Otavalo.

-Many hostals allow guests to make use of their kitchens, so if you are in the mood for do-it-yourself gourmet and saving your sucres, you can buy morning-fresh produce from the market and start chopping.
+Many hostels (hostales) allow guests to make use of their kitchens, so if you are in the mood for do-it-yourself gourmet and saving your sucres, you can buy morning-fresh produce from the market and start chopping.
 If you don’t have the energy to cook after a day’s retail therapy, you can make the most of Otavalo’s many cafes, bars, and restaurants, which offer everything from French crepes and Italian pizzas to book exchanges and daily movies.
 Many people arrive in town on Friday in order to start bargaining early the following day, so don’t roll in too late, especially during high season, or you could be wandering the streets looking for a place to hang your hat for the night.
 To avoid such a situation, you can make reservations at many places beforehand.

 There are many traditional restaurants and some that cater to tourists lining the streets of Otavalo.
 There’s also plenty of street food for the intestinal risk takers out there.
 One of the legendary spots is the Pie Shop, right on the Plaza de Ponchos, and yes, they serve pie, amazing pie.
 The best dining experiences tend to be in hotels outside of the city, two worth mentioning are Cabañas del Lago and Puerto Lago both on Lago San Pablo, ten minutes outside of Otavalo.